space-apes/codeBowl/codeBowlComplexBackup.md

 ![Blue Player risky move fail](images/codeBowlRiskyMoveFail.png)
 <br>
 <i> Blue player succeeds first easy step and second risky step, but fails the third step is knocked down by the opponent player</i>

+### Ball:
+Players may move on to a loose ball in order to attempt picking it up.
+A player with 0 agility has a 60% chance to successfully pick up the ball.
+If they fail, the ball scatters to a random adjacent square and the user's turn ends immediately.
+Every point of agility increases the chance of successful ball pickup by 10%.

 # High Level Non-Functional Requirements
 - sound OOP design